suprabhasupi/blog/contents/posts/31-nullish-coalescing-operator/31-nullish-coalescing-operator.md

 console.log(count) // 1
 ```

-To make it work, we will use nullish coalescing operator “??”.
+To make it work, we will use nullish coalescing operator `??`.

-The <mark>nullish coalescing operator</mark> "??" acts very similar to the operator “||,” except that it doesn’t use “truthy” when evaluating the operator.
+The <mark>nullish coalescing operator</mark> `??` acts very similar to the operator `||`, except that it doesn’t use "truthy" when evaluating the operator.
 Instead, it uses the definition of “nullish,” which means that the value is strictly equal to null or undefined.

-We will take the same example:
+We will take the same example: 😎

 ```js
 const response = {